 Context is important when it comes to most statistics and data, and NPS is no exception.
 The average NPS varies across industries, so it's important to consider the context of your industry when evaluating your own company's NPS.
 Below are customer experience management company Satmetrix's calculations for the average NPS, by sector, in the United States:

-So as you can see, although Verizon's NPS of 7 is lower than average, it's not outside the standard deviation of the cellular phone service sector.
-As a matter of fact, an NPS of 7 would be a great score for a cable TV provider -- but a terrible score for a department store.
+As you can see in the chart above, although Dish's NPS of 17 is lower than average, it's not outside the standard deviation of the cable/satellite TV sector.
+As a matter of fact, an NPS of 17 would be a reasonable score for any cable TV provider -- but a terrible score for an airline.
 See what we mean?
 Industry context is key to evaluating the health of your NPS.

 It's important to measure your NPS against other companies in your industry, but it's more important to measure your own NPS over time -- to see if it's improving, worsening, or remaining the same.
 Companies should always strive to maintain and improve the NPS -- to keep current customers happy and to help attract new ones.